anjali-deshpande-hub/chronic_kidney_disease/team-project-1.md

 ## Learning Outcomes

 * Identify the causes of merge conflicts
-* Solve merge conflicts through the use of rebasing
+* Use rebasing to solve merge conflicts
 * Create a program as a team to analyze a dataset

 ## Instructions